pajaydev/awesome-web-performance-budget/README.md

 - [Your first performance budget with Lighthouse](https://bitsofco.de/your-first-performance-budget-with-lighthouse/) - How to set up performance budget with Lighthouse.
 - [Incorporate performance budgets into your build process](https://web.dev/incorporate-performance-budgets-into-your-build-tools) - Set up performance budget into your build process.

-## Websites To measure Performance Budget
+## Tools to measure Performance Budget

 - [Performance Budget Calculator](http://www.performancebudget.io/) - Calculate A Performance Budget For Your Site.
 - [Web Page Test](https://www.webpagetest.org/easy) - Test your performance.
 - [Speed Curve](https://speedcurve.com) - Measuring web performance, get today's performance metrics.
 - [Yellow Lab Tools](https://yellowlab.tools/) - Online test to help speeding up heavy web pages.

-## Tools To measure Performance Budget
+- [Sitespeed.io](https://www.sitespeed.io/) - Easy to monitor and measure the performance of your web site.

+## Build Tools to set up performance budget

 - [Bundle Size](https://github.com/siddharthkp/bundlesize) - Keep your bundle size in check.
 - [Using Webpack](https://webpack.js.org/configuration/performance/) - If you are using Webpack in your project then you can prefer this.